vlayer-xyz/vlayer/book/src/features/mail.md

 The following implementation assumes that the recovery mail is in a predefined format and it extracts data required to recover access to a MultiSig wallet.

-To change the authorized account (recovery procedure), the user just needs to send the following email:
+To change the authorized account (recovery procedure), the user just needs to send the email in the following format:

 ```
 Date: 02 Jul 24 14:52:18+0300 GMT